Share this article

 • If the pet parents are trying to discourage licking, ask for any signals or commands they use.
 You don’t want to undo all the hard work they’ve put in!

-• If the dog’s licking gets a bit much, try redirecting their attention with a favorite toy or chew, or simply walk away.
+• If the dog’s licking gets a bit much, try redirecting their attention away from you with a favorite toy or chew, or simply walk away.

 • Remember, a quick lick might just mean the dog is warming up to you!
 Avoid any big reactions; stay calm and gently redirect if needed.

-• Be sure to wash your hands after a dog licks you to keep things hygienic.
+• Be sure to wash your hands after a dog licks you to maintain good hygiene.

 Whether you mind your dog licking your hand or not, getting to the bottom of why they do it is an important part of understanding how they’re feeling at any given time.